 For further information, contact Bruce Kowert at 314-977-2837 or kowertba@slu.edu.

-Members of the St Louis SectionACS are needed as judges to evaluate chemistry projects for special awards at regional science fairs in the greater St Louis area.
+The St Louis Section presents special awards to chemistry and chemistry-related projects at regional science fairs.
 High School and Junior High School winners receive prizes from the section (science books and more), while all elementary school participants with chemistry related projects receive participation ribbons.
+We do our own selection and judging of these projects; you are qualified and needed to help.

 Judging a science fair is a great, low-impact way to get involved with the community and the section.
 If you are available and wish to judge any of this year’s fairs, please contact the science fair coordinator.